0ctobyte/ece250ds/README.md

-# ECE 250 - DATA STRUCTURES & ALGORITHMS
+# ECE 250 - Data Structures & Algorithms

 An implementation in Python of all the data structures & algorithms taught in the ECE 250 course at UWaterloo.